Smoke can dramatically worsen air quality in Contra Costa County, even from fires hundreds of miles away.

 - Plan your outdoor time for when there is relatively better air quality – air quality can change during the day, and from day to day.
 Visit baaqmd.gov for the local air quality forecast

-- Follow the instructions on the packaging – click here for general advice
+Follow the instructions on your mask's packaging – click here for general advice.

 Healthy people who are exposed to smoky air for a few days to a few weeks are unlikely to experience long-term health impacts.